-For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6.x.
+For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6 and above.

 Once the Rancher server is up and running, log in and click the hamburger menu and choose the Virtualization Management tab.
 Select Import Existing to import the downstream Harvester cluster into the Rancher server.

 Cluster Nameand click Create.
 You will then see the registration guide; please open the dashboard of the target Harvester cluster and follow the guide accordingly.

 - Once the agent node is ready, you should be able to view and access the imported Harvester cluster from the Rancher server and manage your VMs accordingly.